 “At the time, it didna make much sense, but Hawkins must have known about the Crystal Caves.
 It’s why he doesna want tae give up this area,” he told her, his long legs easily allowing him to cover the steep step that it took to access the better views.

-“Come,” he told her, holding out his hand.
+“Come,” he beckoned, holding out his hand.
 Caitriona placed her small hand in his without hesitation.
 He lifted her as if she was little more than a rag doll and set her on the concrete pillar next to him.

 Stepping onto the narrow walkway, she walked with him to the far part of the bridge.
 Metal pipes stuck straight out into nothingness, their concrete casings long since destroyed by weapons of mass destruction.
 Duncan pointed to a sparsely vegetated area in the distance.
 “That’s the town of Naica,” he told her.

 She squinted, shielding her eyes from the sun.
 “Doesn’t look much like a town,” she scoffed.

 “Aye,” he affirmed.
 “And the Dwellers like tae keep it that way.”